thibaudclement/cs269i/docs/lecture-6.md

 **Question: Why don't we include prices in the definition of social welfare?**

-We did not include prices in the definition of social welfare, even though happiness is equal to the value minus the price, because we count the total utility of everyone, including sellers, so prices they cancel out.
+We did not include prices in the definition of social welfare, even though happiness is equal to the value minus the price, because we count the total utility of everyone, including sellers, so prices cancel out.

 The price goes from the buyers to the sellers, so it is zero-sum, it does not change the total happiness, while what changes the total happiness is the quality of the matching.